dawnandrew100/seq.rs/src/content/posts/2025/july.md

 tags = ["2025", "July", "newsletter"]
 +++

-Welcome to the first edition of Bioinformatics in Rust!
+Welcome to the first edition of **Bioinformatics in Rust**!

-The general theme for all the monthly editions will be to have a crate of the month, a spotlight on a lesser known crate related to bioinformatics, recent research within bioinformatics, and a monthly challenge related to one or both of the previously mentioned crates.
+The general theme for all the monthly editions will be to have a crate of the month, a spotlight on a crate related to bioinformatics, recent research within bioinformatics, and a monthly challenge related to one or more of the previously mentioned crates.

+---

 ## Spotlight